 To join the MCCC or get more information:

 Stakeholder meetings and upcoming events

 The Coalition hosts meetings for its stakeholders every other month.
-Interested people that may also attend.
+Interested people may also attend.
 Meetings feature current information and updates on the market.
 Past topics include electric vehicle infrastructure, compressed natural gas use in transportation, and hybrid technology.
 We meet every other month, on the second Thursday of that month.
 Meeting locations vary across the state.
 Come to a meeting and find out what the coalition is all about.